 conclusion

-Lim Quan Heng is passionate in making, breaking things and is driven to solve hard problems.
-As an entrepreneur active in the field of cyber security, he enjoys tinkering with electronics and writing code.
+Lim Quan Heng is passionate about making and breaking things and is driven to solve hard problems.
+As an entrepreneur active in the field of cybersecurity, he enjoys tinkering with electronics and writing code.
 He loves sharing the importance of cyber security with businesses, and helps in aligning it to their business strategies.

 Related Posts: